My History Blog, Focussing mostly on Roman and Mediaeval Times

 Robert F. Scott reached the Pole on January 17th.
 He became the true tragic hero because of his - and his mens' - death and the struggles he described in his diary.
 It is true that Scott's expedition suffered from particularly bad weather on the way back, but Scott had also made several mistakes.
 He used ponies, motor sledges and dogs, but the ponies died, the sledges worked but unreliably (and the fuel cans leaked in the cold), and none of his men was a musher (like Amundsen).
 The men had do drag the sleds themselves most of the time and made an average of 13 km per day.
 Scott had brought too little provisons and in the end, tragically, missed a major depot by only a few miles.

 (Amundsen didn't bring a surgeon, but sent two of his crew to attend medical courses.
 Luckily none of the men got seriously ill, and the wannabe surgeons seem to have been able to deal with frostbites.)

 Meanwhile, the Prestrud / Johansen team went eastward to explore King Edward VII-Land.
 While the expedition was first of all aimed at reaching the South Pole, research also played a role.
 The Fram

-herself returned to Buenos Aires with the remaining crew.
+meanwhile had returned to Buenos Aires with the remaining crew.
 After some repairs, she set out to explore the southern Atlantic on June 8, 1911.
 The men measured the depth of the water in different places, its temperature, took plankton samples, and did lots of other research.
-There's a display of several instruments, hydrometers, thermometers and whatnot in the museum, but you need to understand how they work in order to really enjoy that techno geekery.
-It has a steampunkish air, though.
+There's a display of several instruments, hydrometers, thermometers and whatnot in the museum.

 returned to the Bay of Whales on January 9, 1912 and took up the members of the land crew.
 She set out for the voyage back home on Jan.
 30. Thus, the Fram